triadtitans/seminar_rigid_body_methods/livensprinciple.md

 ```
 Note the difference in the domain compared to the Lagrangian for minimal coordinates.

-The conjugate momenta are given through the legendre transform via $p=\frac{\partial}{\partial v}L(q,v)$.
+The conjugate momenta are given by the Legendre transform via $p=\frac{\partial}{\partial v}L(q,v)$.
 For every $v\in T_q\mathcal{Q}$ this derivative can be understood as linear map $T_q \to \mathbb{R}$
 and therefore as a functional in the dual space of the tangent space $p \in T^*_q$.
 As an analogon
-to the tanget bundle we also introduce the cotangent bundle
+to the tangent bundle we also introduce the cotangent bundle
 $T^*\mathcal{Q} = \{(p,q) \mid q\in\mathcal{Q},\; p \in  T^*_q\mathcal{Q} \}$.
 Both the
 tangent and cotangent bundle can also be described via a constraint analogous to $\mathcal{Q}$.

 ## Action Integral $\mathcal{S}$

-In order to apply Variational Integration to the mechanics of this rigid body system we have to specify an action functional to be varied and extremized.
-Normally this is the Integral over the Lagrangian as in {eq}`test`
+In order to apply variational integration to the mechanics of this rigid body system we have to specify an action functional to be varied and extremized.
+Normally, this is the integral over the Lagrangian as in {eq}`test`

 ```{math}
     :label: test